matthew-pool/matthew-pool.github.io/README.md

 ## ✨ Key Features

 ### Interactive Elements
-- **Animated Bird**: A delightful cardinal animation that flies from the navigation to introduce featured projects
+- **Animated Bird**: An attention-grabbing cardinal bird animation that redirects the user from the initial focal by flying down to the next significant focal point upon user scroll
-- **Dark Mode Toggle**: Smooth theme switching with shimmer animation and persistent preference storage
+- **Dark Mode Toggle**: Smooth theme switching with shimmer animation and persistent preference storage (Try it out!)
 - **Responsive Design**: Fully optimized for desktop, tablet, and mobile viewing
 - **Tab Navigation**: Sticky tab bar for seamless content exploration
+- **Easy Links**: Links for contact info, viewing various repos, and downloading code and documents conveniently placed throughout

 ### Portfolio Highlights
 - Comprehensive project documentation with screenshots and demos